dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/business-capability-analysis.md

 Explanation: Business Capability Analysis involves analyzing Processes, People Skills, and Resources to evaluate organizational performance.

 Question: What is the significance of Performance Standards in Business Capability Analysis?
-A: Used for organizing employee recreational activities.
+A: Used for organizing employee recreational activities and events.
 B: They act as criteria for judging the effectiveness of a capability.
 C: Solely for tracking sales and revenue growth.
-D: For assessing the quality of products and services offered.
+D: For assessing the quality of products and services offered by the organization.
 Answer: B
 Explanation: Performance Standards, set using historical data, act as criteria for judging the effectiveness of a capability in both current and future state analyses.